Physician Assistant/Pre-PA Internships

 PA School Admissions Support

 International Medical Aid has a network of experienced PA school admissions experts including physician educators and former members of admission’s committees.
+While most of the required resources will be provided for you, there are certain things – like ways to learn the physician codes – won’t be.
+Luckily, you can find all the necessary resources online on sites like Physician Coding Resource.
+If you are really interested in finding out more about physician coding resource, you can find their website here.
 Participants who successfully complete our physician assistant shadowing internship will have access to personal admissions counseling including letters of recommendation, personal statement review, and interview coaching at no additional cost.
 Many of our past alumni have leveraged the guidance of our professional consultants to successfully enter top PA programs in the United States.

 Orientation and Training